A while ago, I came across a very simple and inexpensive way of cleaning plush toys.

 Sweaters, blankets, and comfort foods all show up this time of year, but many people also break out slippers and nostalgic stuffed toys.
 Maybe it’s time for kids to have their stuffed animals take a bath.
-A while ago, I came across a very simple and inexpensive way of cleaning plush toys.
+A while ago, I came across a straightforward and inexpensive way of cleaning plush toys.

 Since I wear my Killer Rabbit slippers all the time, they tend to get a little dingy.
 Recently, I washed them using this method.
-However, I have also used it with great success on a much loved hand-knit doll my grandmother had made for me when I was five years old.
+However, I had also used it with great success on a much-loved hand-knit doll my grandmother had made for me when I was five years old.

 - The dirty toys